filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

 ## Integrating with an Eloquent relationship

+> If you're building a form inside your Livewire component, make sure you have set up the [form's model](../adding-a-form-to-a-livewire-component#setting-a-form-model).
+Otherwise, Filament doesn't know which model to use to retrieve the relationship from.

-You may employ the `relationship()` method of the repeater to configure a relationship to automatically retrieve and save repeater items:
+You may employ the `relationship()` method of the `Repeater` to configure a `HasMany` relationship.
+Filament will load the item data from the relationship, and save it back to the relationship when the form is submitted.
+If a custom relationship name is not passed to `relationship()`, Filament will use the field name as the relationship name:

 ```php
 use Filament\Forms\Components\Repeater;